Geekeh/Bloxflip-Mines-Predictor-Discord-Bot/README.md

 bar on side of embed changes colors ig\
 chance displayed on embed completely random though 🤷‍♂️

+## Install all the stuff
+just run\
+pip install discord.py   or\
+pip install discord   idk which one

 ## Coming Soon
 custom amount of bombs
 ### join dah server